-Academic Programme, Oxford Health NHS Foundation Trust, 15 July 2015.
+Academic Programme, Oxford Health NHS Foundation Trust, July 2015.

-Presentation to North Essex Partnership University NHS Foundation Trust (date to be confirmed).
+Presentation to North Essex Partnership University NHS Foundation Trust, July 2015.

-Presentation to South London and Maudsley NHS Foundation Trust (date to be confirmed).
+Presentation to South London and Maudsley NHS Foundation Trust, July 2015.

 Submission of DIALOG iPad app to App Store

 We submitted the DIALOG app to Apple’s App Store in late 2014.
 It is now available to download for free on any iPad device.
-Users can search for the app by entering the App Store on their iPad and typing ‘DIALOG’ into the search field, or by following this link: https://itunes.apple.com/us/app/dialog/id914252327?ls=1&mt=8.
+Users can search for the app by entering the App Store on their iPad and typing ‘DIALOG’ into the search field.

 We customised the app so that users can administer the basic DIALOG intervention or the full DIALOG+ intervention, as they please.
 Users can enter the app settings and set DIALOG+ to ‘on’ or ‘off’ as desired.